 I agree with the idea that resilience requires developing skills in the areas of connectivity, autonomy, efficacy, and compassion.
 I also believe that maturing in these areas is facilitated by our ability to perceive our relationships and environments accurately and reason soundly in order to respond rightly to the challenges we face.
 Our ability to perceive accurately, reason aptly, and respond rightly are linked to cognitive skills that undergird learning and increase resilience.

-I am a certified cognitive development Mediator implementing Equipping Minds and am certified to teach Psychology.
+I am a Level 3 Equipping Minds practitioner and am certified to teach psychology.
 In addition to a Master of Education degree focused on Human Development and Cognitive Psychology, I hold a Bachelor of Science in Psychology with an emphasis on coaching.
-For years I practiced a Classically oriented, Concept-Based approach to education.
-Utilizing this approach, I wrote a K-12 curriculum with lesson plans designed to develop cognitive skills and increase critical thinking.
-My experience using this approach influences my work with my clients today.
+My teaching experience includes writing K-12 lesson plans using a Classically oriented, Concept-Based approach to develop cognitive skills and increase critical thinking.
+Today, continuing coursework adds to my education and experience informing my work with all clients.

 “During her time at our Retirement Community, Jessica led a neuro-reflex and brain strengthening workshop.
 This health exercise program, designed to stimulate memory, was well received by our residents.
 They continuously ask for her return.
 She is a pleasure to work with, professional, and cheerful.
 Her communication and people skills are excellent, and she has very innovative ideas.”